hpieper14/Swift-Hohenberg-stability/README.md

 # Swift-Hohenberg-stability
-This code is written by Hannah Pieper and accompanies the paper "The Maslov Index, degenerate crossings, and the stability of pulse solutions to the Swift-Hohenberg equation" by Margaret Beck, Jonathan Jaquette and Hannah Pieper.
+This code is written by Hannah Pieper and accompanies the paper [The Maslov Index, degenerate crossings, and the stability of pulse solutions to the Swift-Hohenberg equation](https://arxiv.org/abs/2403.04003) by Margaret Beck, Jonathan Jaquette and Hannah Pieper.
-** ADD LINK TO PAPER WHEN UP **

 ## Subdirectories
 [results](results): Contains the numerics presented in Section 5 of the paper.